vaishnavijadhav1912/Custom-Virtual-File-System-C/README.md

 # Customized Virtual File System (CVFS)

-A lightweight virtual file system implemented in C. This project simulates basic file system functionality such as creating, reading, writing, and deleting files within a command-line interface, without interacting with the actual OS file system.
+A virtual file system implemented in C. This project simulates basic file system functionality such as creating, reading, writing, and deleting files within a command-line interface, without interacting with the actual OS file system.

 ---